 - As a dropshipper, you run your own dropshipping store

-- You sell the products on your own ecommerce store
+- You choose the store inventory, set your own price, and sell the products on your own ecommerce store

 - The customer completes the transaction with you at retail price

 - Once they have paid you for the product, you order it from the merchant at the wholesale price

 - It is shipped directly to the customer who thinks it has come from you

 Dropshipping is a great business model for anyone who wants to run an ecommerce business on a lean budget.
 It's good if you don't have the cash available to invest in large amounts of inventory or to pay for warehouse storage.

 Basically, dropshipping allows absolutely anyone to run an ecommerce business!